jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mr. Webb picks up the tooth.
 "But the Flood would have mixed them."

-"These specimens are separated.
-Layers.
-Each layer has its own creatures, and nothing else."
+"These specimens were separated by feet of rock between them.
+Each layer holds its own creatures, and nothing else.."

 Mr. Hartley studies the vertebrae.
 "So these died long before humans."